sosedoff/pgweb/README.md

 ## Contribute

-- Fork repository
+- Fork this repository
-- Create a feature or bugfix branch
+- Create a new feature branch for a new functionality or bugfix
+- Commit your changes
+- Execute test suite
-- Open a new pull request
+- Push your code and open a new pull request
-- Use [github issues](https://github.com/sosedoff/pgweb/issues) for any questions
+- Use [issues](https://github.com/sosedoff/pgweb/issues) for any questions
+- Check [wiki](https://github.com/sosedoff/pgweb/wiki) for extra documentation

 ## Contact